dltxio/dev-ops/README.md

 1. Create the app on DO [here](https://cloud.digitalocean.com/apps/) and connect it up using GitHub (requires SSO between your GH and DO accounts)
 2. Follow the wizard leaving all the defaults for now - this will produce a failed build.
 Don't worry
 3. Go to the Settings page on your app and scroll down to see the yaml config.
-4. Augment `.do/nestjs-template.yaml` or `.do/react-template.yaml` or `.do/fullstack-template.yaml` with your project specifics and upload it to replace the default on the Settings page
-5. Your build should now re-run and (hopefully) complete successfully.
+4. Download a copy and augment it and augment from the example files based on your app requirements
+  * Back-end only: `.do/nestjs-template.yaml`,
+  * Front-end only: `.do/react-template.yaml`,
+  * Full-stack: `.do/fullstack-template.yaml` or
+  * Full-stack + PostGresDB: `.do/fullstack-template.yaml`
+5. Re-upload the changed file, which will kick-off a re-build and deploy of you app (hopefully with success)
+6. Optional - you can change the deployed domain and other things on the Settings page
-6. Commit your working yaml to your GitHub repo (in the event the project needs to be redeployed from scratch)
+7. Commit your final working yaml to your GitHub repo in a `.do/`folder (in the event the project needs to be redeployed from scratch)
-7. Optional - you can change the deployed domain and other things on the Settings page

 ## Option 2 - Digital Ocean Droplets
 Manually deploy a server, install Ngninx and then use GH actions to deploy your app